-Rule 7007-1 Motions in Adversary Proceedings.

-- (a) Written Motion.
+- Rule 7007-1 Motions in Adversary Proceedings. - (a) Written Motion.
 A motion must be in writing unless made during a hearing or trial. - (b) Grounds and Relief to be Stated.
 A motion filed in an adversary proceeding must contain a descriptive title of the motion in addition to the complete adversary caption.
-The caption must be substantially in compliance with the Caption for Use in Adversary Proceeding (Official Form 416D).

-- (c) Response.
-The response to any motion must be filed and served within fourteen (14) days after service of the motion.
-If no response is timely filed, the motion may be deemed uncontested, and the court may dispose of the motion. - (d) Continuances.
+The caption must be substantially in compliance with the Caption for Use in Adversary Proceeding (Official Form 416D). - (c) Response.
+No response to any motion filed in an adversary proceeding pursuant to F.R.C.P.
+12(b)(1)-(6), as made applicable through F.R.B.P.
+7012(b), is required unless otherwise ordered by the court.
+The response to any other motion must be filed and served within fourteen (14) days after service of the motion.
+If a response is required and no response is timely filed, the motion may be deemed uncontested, and the court may dispose of the motion. - (d) Continuances.
 A request for continuance of a trial date must be made in conformity with L.B.R.
 9013-3. - (e) Hearing.
-Oral argument or hearing on a contested motion will be held only if requested by the court. - (f) Proposed Order.
+Oral argument or hearing on a motion filed in an adversary proceeding will be held only if requested by the court. - (f) Proposed Order.
 A proposed order of court as required under L.B.R.
-9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the court's website (www.pamb.uscourts.gov). - Rule 7008-1 Statement of Consent to Final Orders or Judgment.
-In any adversary proceeding, each complaint, counterclaim, cross-claim, or third-party complaint must contain a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy court. - Rule 7012-1 Statement of Consent to Final Orders or Judgment in Responsive Pleadings.
-In any adversary proceeding, each responsive pleading must contain a statement that the pleader does or does not consent to the entry of final orders or judgment by the bankruptcy court.
+9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).